 In a presentation, neuroscientist Dr. Vilayanur S. (V.S.)
-Ramachandran explores how creative individuals associate particular numbers and/or letters with colours (referred to as colour-graphemic synesthesia).
+Ramachandran explores how creative individuals associate particular numbers and/or letters with colors (referred to as color-graphemic synesthesia).

 “Synesthesia is eight times more common in artists, poets, and novelists.
 Why would this be the case?
 This is the basis for creativity – linking seemingly unrelated ideas, concepts, or thoughts.”

 Filmmaker Kirby Ferguson urges people to let go of this romanticized idea of “originality.”
 Ideas don’t come out of thin air; your subconscious is processing all these influences from memories, education, and experiences.